swashdev/redot-license-dialog/docs/GETTING_STARTED.md

 (the scene file for the `LicenseDialog` node) from the addons folder.
-Despite this addon and sample project being public domain software, you may need to retain attribution and licensing notices in some jurisdictions, so I strongly recommend including the `COPYRIGHT.txt` file as well, especially if you intend for your project to be open-source.
+Despite this addon and sample project being public domain software, you may need to retain attribution and licensing notices in some jurisdictions, so I strongly recommend including the `COPYRIGHT.txt` file as well, or copying the relevant contents into [your own copyright file][copyright-file], especially if you intend for your project to be open-source.

+[copyright-file]: #copyright-file

 Drop the files into your Redot Engine project folder.
 Although you can place them in any folder you wish, I recommend keeping them in the